 \[\alpha = \left( \int_a^b y^2 dy \right)^{-1/2} = \lambda^{-1/2}.\]Therefore, \(\varphi(x) = \lambda^{-1/2} x.\)

 After this small detour on Mercer’s theorem, we go back to the Karhunen-Loève Decomposition introduced in the previous article, focusing on two-dimensional problems, that is $d=2$.
-We consider a sequence \(\{ X_t, t=1, \ldots, T\},\) where each $X_t$ is a sample of an unknown function $X(t, x, y)$, that is given a set of sampling points \(\{(x_i, y_i), i=1, \ldots, I \},\) we have \(X_t = \{X_{t, i} = z(t, x_i, y_i), i=1, \ldots, I\}.\) For simplicity we assume $(x, y) \in \Omega = [-1, 1] \times [-1, 1]$, assuming that different domains can be easily mapped to $\Omega$.
+With a slight change of notation, we use $(x, y)$ to indicate a point in $\Omega = \mathbb{R}^2.$ We consider a sequence \(\{ V_t, t=1, \ldots, T\},\) where each $V_t$ is a sample of an unknown function $V(t, x, y)$, that is given a set of sampling points \(\{x_i, y_i, i=1, \ldots, I \},\) we have \(V_t = \{V_{t, i} = V(t, x_i, y_i), i=1, \ldots, I\}.\) For simplicity we consider $(x, y) \in \Omega = [-1, 1] \times [-1, 1]$, assuming that different domains can be mapped to $\Omega$.

-Given the finite sequence \(\{X_t\}\), we can produce an estimate of the covariance $C(x, y, u, v)$ of the process between two sets of points $(x, y) \in \Omega$ and $(u, v) \in \Omega$ and then apply Mercer’s theorem to it to identify the most important modes of such covariance operator.
+The covariance operator $C(x, y, u, v)$ of the process \(\{V_t\}\), with $(x, y), (u, v) \in \Omega$, is a kernel operator in the sense defined above, and therefore we can apply Mercer’s theorem to it to identify the most important modes of such covariance operator.
 This means that we will identify a set of functions \(\{\varphi_\ell(x, y) : \Omega \rightarrow \mathbb{R}, \ell=1,\ldots, L\}\) that explain most of the variance in the process.
-Both $K$ and $\varphi_\ell$, being continuous, are infinite-dimensional, so the first step is to approximate them into a finite-dimensional space.
-We will indicate with \(\{ \psi_b(x, y) : \Omega \rightarrow \mathbb{R}, b=1\, \ldots, B \}\) the set of basis functions of such space and operate exclusively in this space.
+To do this numerically, we proceed in two steps:

 The basis functions we will use are Legendre polynomials, because this has certain advantages for our procedure, as we will see later on.
 Normalized Legendre polynomials of order $m$ are polynomials in the form